Skip to content

 Example

-Here, I want to extract the list of keywords when creating a Keplr wallet and then export them to a file.
+Here, you want to extract the list of keywords when creating a Keplr wallet and then export them to a file.

 Attributes

-To extract all the keywords, I could create multiple Attribute value nodes to retrieve the values of the value attribute for each element corresponding to the keyword it contains.
+To extract all the keywords, you could create multiple Attribute value nodes to retrieve the values of the value attribute for each element corresponding to the keyword it contains.

 Attributes

-However, this approach is not efficient when there are many elements, as I would need to create multiple Attribute value nodes.
-To extract keywords from any number of elements, I can follow these steps:
+However, this approach is not efficient when there are many elements, as you would need to create multiple Attribute value nodes.
+To extract keywords from any number of elements, you can follow these steps:

 First, obtain the common selector for these elements.
-Here, I have obtained the selector div > div> div > div > div:nth-child(3) > div > div > div> div> div > div > div>div>div:nth-child(2) input, and when I check, moving to the element corresponding to the selector at the first position shows in Chrome DevTools that it is the first item in the list of elements with the same selector.
+You have identified the selector div > div> div > div > div:nth-child(3) > div > div > div> div> div > div > div>div>div:nth-child(2) input, and when you check, moving to the element corresponding to the selector at the first position shows in Chrome DevTools that it is the first item in the list of elements with the same selector.

 Attributes